mohmohwin2010/Typescript_Recap/README.md

-- this version just include practice code of Any and Unknown type
+- this version just include practice code of enum type
-- Unknown : we don't know what type receive
-- any : we don't exactly know specific type